Murder of Michelle Busha

 Michelle Yvette Busha was a formerly unidentified murder victim discovered in Blue Earth, Minnesota, in 1980.
 Her murder was solved in 1989, but she remained unidentified for years following the confession of Robert Leroy Nelson, who was a former Minnesota State Trooper.
 Busha's remains were identified in 2015 after a DNA profile was obtained following the exhumation of her remains.

-Busha was raised in a family of Jehovah's Witnesses and was homeschooled.
-She was reportedly kept in social isolation by her abusive parents in Bay City, Texas.
-After a brief period living as a teenage runaway in Colorado, she returned to her family, made friends, and gained employment at a local nursing home.
+Busha was reportedly kept in social isolation by her abusive mother and stepfather.
+After a brief period living as a teenage runaway in Colorado, she returned to her father's family, made friends, and gained employment at a local nursing home.
 Shortly after her 18th birthday, she joined a group of friends who were heading for Louisiana.
 She apparently continued her travel by visiting Mississippi and Indiana.
+She never returned to her mother's home.

 Busha was dropped off in Minnesota by an unknown vehicle, and she was offered a ride by an on-duty Minnesota State Trooper.
-The State Trooper proceeded to rape her, to beat her, to torture her, and to kill her by ligature strangulation.
+The State Trooper proceeded to rape, beat, torture, and kill her by ligature strangulation.
 He removed her fingernails while she was still alive, and shaved her head.
-The killer left her naked body in a ditch, but heavy rains transported her body to a field of maize.
-Busha' remains were discovered by a local farmer.
+The killer left her naked body in a ditch, but heavy rains transported her body to a field of corn.
+Busha's remains were discovered by a local farmer.